omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 **Layered System**: REST allows for a layered system architecture, enabling intermediaries like load balancers and proxy servers to enhance security, performance, and scalability.

-If you’d like to know more about REST, you can read the full definition directly from [its source](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
+If you'd like to know more about REST, you can read the full definition directly from [its source](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

 ### GraphQL